Sohoton cave tour

 leaving the lagoon @Sohoton cave tour

 Back at the Sohoton cave tour dock there was some waiting again, this time for the bigger boat with our clothes.
 Eventually it showed up, as well as the other half of our boat, and we all went for lunch.
 The restaurant lay in a bay and rose over two floors.
 Most groups touring the cave ate here and lunch was arranged for a couple of boats together on a huge table.
-The food was fabulous!
+Everything was laid out on banana leaves and the food was fabulous!

 lunch @Sohoton cave tour